HAZCHEM234/Financial-Analysis-of-Microsoft-Corporation/README.md

 ### Prerequisites

 To run the Jupyter Notebook, you need to have the following installed:
-- Python 3.x
+- Python 3.11.4
 - Jupyter Notebook
-- Required Python libraries (listed in `requirements.txt`)
+- Required Python libraries

 ### Installation